PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/_index.md

 weight: 90
 content_type: concept
 description: >
-  In Kubernetes, scheduling refers to making sure that Pods are matched to Nodes so that the kubelet can run them.
+  In PlaidCloud, scheduling refers to making sure that Pods are matched to Nodes so that the kubelet can run them.
 Preemption is the process of terminating Pods with lower Priority so that Pods with higher Priority can schedule on Nodes.
 Eviction is the process of proactively terminating one or more Pods on